grapefrukt/altpresskit/README.md

 ## Why make an alternative?

 Rami is one of the busiest people on earth, and while presskit() is pretty great, it's not perfect.
 By making a new version, using open source and the accompanying collaboration methods I hope to make it even better.
+Since this project was started, the [original presskit()](https://github.com/ramiismail/dopresskit) has gone open source.

 Pull requests are welcomed, but keep in mind the intent: Stay minimal and efficient.
 No bloat.